JayLohokare/iot-management-webapp/README.md

 node www

 **This project is a sub-module of ConnectX IoT platform.**
-**Check https://github.com/SkylineLabs/ConnectX-IoT-platform for more details**
+**Refer https://github.com/SkylineLabs/ConnectX-IoT-platform for more details**